kokush-v/TelegramBot-Cafeteria-Java/README.md

 # TelegramBot-Cafeteria-Java
-Its simple bot for making orders in cafeteria, but I think also can be used for simple shops\n Here is version which using JSON files as database
+Its simple bot for making orders in cafeteria, but I think also can be used for simple shops</br>
+Here is version which using JSON files as database